mjhea0/django-interactive-charts-post/README.md

 > To learn more about Chart.js check out the [official documentation](https://www.chartjs.org/docs/latest/).

-With that, let's look at how to customize the Django admin with Chart.js.
+With that, let's look at how to add charts to Django with Chart.js.

 ## Project Setup

 Let's create a simple shop application.
-We'll generate sample data using a Django command and then visualize it with Chart.js in the Django administration dashboard.
+We'll generate sample data using a Django management command and then visualize it with Chart.js in the Django administration dashboard.

-> You can swap [Chart.js](https://www.chartjs.org/) for any other JavaScript chart library like [D3.js](https://d3js.org/) or [morris.js](http://morrisjs.github.io/morris.js/).
-However, you will have to adjust the data format in your application's endpoints.
+> Prefer a different JavaScript chart library like [D3.js](https://d3js.org/) or [Chartist](https://gionkunz.github.io/chartist-js/)?
+You can use the same approach for adding the charts to the Django admin.
+You will need to adjust how data is formatted in your JSON endpoints.

 Workflow:

 1. Fetch data using Django ORM queries
 1. Format the data and return it via a protected endpoint
 1. Request the data from a template using AJAX
-1. Initialize Chart.js and load in the data
+1. Initialize Chart.js and load the data

 Start by creating a new directory and setting up a new Django project: